Council PresidentGreg Wheeler

 - The Council President is the presiding officer at all meetings of the Council, which includes preserving order and decorum in the Council Chambers at all times.
 The Council President observes and enforces all rules adopted by the Council for its government; decides all questions on order, in accordance with the "City Council Rules & Procedures"; and recognizes other members of the Council in the order in which they request the floor.

-- Serves or appoints to Regional Governmental boards and committees including, but not limited to the Kitsap Regional Coordinating Council Policy Board, Kitsap Transit Board, Emergency Management Committee, and Kitsap County Board of Health.
+- Serves or appoints to Regional Governmental boards and committees including, but not limited to the Kitsap Regional Coordinating Council (KRCC) Executive Board, Kitsap Economic Development Alliance (KEDA), Kitsap Transit Board of Commissioners, and the CenCom Policy Board.

-- Make all Committee assignments for remaining Council Members, as well as Inter-governmental Representative assignments, subject to majority approval of the full Council.
+- Makes all Committee assignments for remaining Council Members, as well as Inter-governmental Representative assignments.

 - Approves topics-for-discussion and scheduling of all Study Sessions, Special Meetings, Executive Sessions, Retreats; and all date-changes for regular Council meetings.